w8msc/pota-utilities/README.md

+# pota-utilities

 pota-utilities contains short scripts or programs to test POTA APIs

-Always use python3
+* Always use python3

-Developed and tested on Linux Mint 20
+* Developed and tested on Linux Mint 20

-# potaspots.py
-Pulls active park spots and prints in tabular results

 Make the script executable
 ```